Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering

 \subsection{Contrastive Activation Steering}

-We perform experiments on a test set of 2400 examples equally distributed across different types of arguments and schemes.
-We investigate the effect of steering varying the value of $\alpha$ between -3 and 3.
+We perform experiments on a test set of 2400 examples equally distributed across different syllogistic schemes.
+We investigate the effect of steering by varying the value of $\alpha$ between -3 and 3.
 The results are reported in Table \ref{tab:res_static_steering}.
-We summarise the main results and observations below.

-\paragraph{Effectiveness of contrastive steering.} The results reveal that contrastive steering is effective for improving ACC/CE on most of the tested models in both zero-shot and ICL settings.
-Notably, contrastive steering has the highest impact on Llama 3.2 1b with a relative improvement of ACC/CE of up to 777.27\%.
+\paragraph{Effectiveness of contrastive steering.} The results reveal that contrastive steering is effective for improving Acc/CE on most of the tested models in both zero-shot and ICL settings.
+Notably, contrastive steering has the highest impact on Llama 3.2 1b with a relative improvement of Acc/CE of up to 777.27\%.
 A substantial improvement can be observed across different families and sizes of models (in particular for Gemma 2 9b and Qwen 2.5 7 via zero-shot).
 Moreover, we found that for most models, steering for content effect not only improves CE, but also contributes to significant improvements in accuracy on the syllogistic reasoning task (e.g., from 58.17\% to 73.56\% with Llama 1b).
-At the same time, steering with a static value of $\alpha$ seems to be ineffective on two zero-shot models -- i.e., Llama 3.2 3b and Qwen 2.5 3b.
+At the same time, steering with a static value of $\alpha$ is ineffective on two zero-shot models -- i.e., Llama 3.2 3b and Qwen 2.5 3b.

 \paragraph{Steering outperforms ICL.} In general, we observe that ICL via few-shot examples is not sufficient to mitigate content effect biases and, in most cases, can have the detrimental effect of reducing accuracy.
 Contrastive steering, on the other hand, seems to be a much more effective methodology to mitigate reasoning biases in LLMs.
 This is confirmed by the fact that the best results on syllogistic reasoning are achieved by steered models.